oVirt/ovirt-site/source/develop/release-management/features/virt/dedicated-cpu.md

 ## Future Work

-In the beginning CPU hot-plugging will not be supported for VMs with policies other than *shared*.
-To figure out how the hot-plugging should behave for each particular policy will remain as a future work.

 Use of VMs with dedicated CPU policies may in time lead to fragmentation of cores and threads on the hosts.
 Leading not only to inefficient use,